-Abolitionism - Wikipedia Abolitionism, or the abolitionist movement, is the political movement to end slavery and liberate enslaved individuals around the world It gained momentum in the western world in the late 18th and 19th centuries [1] The first country to fully outlaw slavery was France in 1315, but it was later used in its colonies
+Abolitionism - Wikipedia Abolitionism, or the abolitionist movement, is the political movement to end slavery and liberate enslaved individuals around the world It gained momentum in the western world in the late 18th and 19th centuries [1] The first country to fully outlaw slavery was France in 1315, though it was later used in its colonies

 Movement, U. S. History, Leaders, Definition - Britannica abolitionism, (c 1783–1888), in western Europe and the Americas, the movement chiefly responsible for creating the emotional climate necessary for ending the transatlantic slave trade and chattel slavery